-Updating your apps, especially your browsers are very important.
+Updating your apps, especially your browsers, are very important.
 They not only add features to the mix but also make the browser more stable and bug-free.
 However, a lot of Chrome users are deprived of this privilege.
 According to them, the Chrome browser won’t update on their Windows 11/10 system.
-In this article, we are going to talk about this issue and see what should be done to resolve the issue.
+In this article, we will talk about this issue and see what should be done to resolve the issue.

 How do I manually update Chrome on Windows 11?

 Before going to the troubleshooting guide, let us once again try to manually update Chrome.
 To do the same, follow the prescribed steps.

 - See if there is an available update.

 If Chrome is not updating, move to the troubleshooting guide.

 Fix Google Chrome won’t update on Windows 11/10